SethMMorton/input_reader/docs/source/subclassing.rst

 read in before it can be used.
 This can range from actual further editing of the data to simply rearranging the data to be more easily accessed.
 |InputReader| has a :meth:`~InputReader.post_process` method that is called
-immeadiatly before the |Namespace| is returned from :meth:`~InputReader.read_input`.
+immediately before the |Namespace| is returned from :meth:`~InputReader.read_input`.
 In the base |InputReader| class it is implemented as a no-op (it does nothing), but you can subclass |InputReader|
 and use this function to further edit the data in the |Namespace|.

-Here is the boilerplate to use to sublcass |InputReader|:
+Here is the boilerplate to use to subclass |InputReader|:

 .. code::